arfc/transition-scenarios/README.md

 ## Templates Folder
 This folder contains templates that are used in the write_reactors.py script.

-### input_template.xml.in
+### united_states_template.xml.in
-Jinja Template for the entire Cyclus input file.
+Jinja Template for the entire Cyclus input file of the United States fuel cycle.

 This is where the compiled reactor and region files will be rendered into.